 - Silver Small and Midmarket Cloud Solutions

-In addition, Softlanding has three Microsoft Advanced Specializations that show a partner’s capability to deliver high-fidelity services in a specific solution area:
+In addition, Softlanding has seven Microsoft Advanced Specializations that show a partner’s capability to deliver high-fidelity services in a specific solution area:

 - Microsoft Windows Virtual Desktop